Provable Scaling Laws for the Test-Time Compute of Large Language Models: Proofs of main theorems

-For simplicity, let us assume that $N$ is a power of 2.
-Let $p_i$ be the probability that a candidate solution at the $i$-th level of the knockout tournament is correct, where $i = 0, 1, \dots, \log_2 N $.
-This is feasible since all candidates within the same level of the tournament have symmetric roles.
-Initially, $p_0 = \pgenerate$.
-Next, if $p_i$ is given, we can derive $p_{i+1}$ inductively as follows.
-A candidate at the $(i+1)$-th level is the winner of pairwise comparison between a pair of statistically independent candidates at the $i$-th level.
-Thus, the winner is correct if both candidates of the pair are correct, or only one of them is correct and happens (with probability $\pcompare$) to be chosen as the winner.
+For the first part of the theorem, we can derive $p_{i+1}$ from $p_i$ as follows.
+Notice that a candidate at the $(i+1)$-th level of the knockout tournament is the winner of pairwise comparison between a pair of \emph{statistically independent} candidates at the $i$-th level.
+Thus, the winner is a correct solution if both candidates of the pair are correct, or only one of them is correct and happens (with probability at least $\pcompk$ by assumption) to be chosen as the winner.
 Therefore,